Arof2/Jeopardy/README.md

 Jeopardy application for Windows
-You can create questions and Teams for a Jeopardy Game
+You can create questions and teams for a game of Jeopardy

 # Features
 - Save file | You can save your quiz in file so you can load it up when you need it